 Patients should be informed to take all HIV medications exactly as prescribed.

 Patients should be advised to avoid doing things that can spread HIV-1 infection to others.

 - Do not share needles or other injection equipment.

 - Do not share personal items that can have blood or body fluids on them, like toothbrushes and razor blades.

-- Do not breastfeed.
+- Female patients should be advised not to breastfeed.
 Zidovudine is excreted in human breast milk.
 Mothers with HIV-1 should not breastfeed because HIV-1 can be passed to the baby in the breast milk.